0x8000-0000/samx-java/README.md

 which is an asterisk.
 SAMx also supports a class attribute introduced by a dot.

-License for sam
+License for SAM
 ---------------

 [Original SAM code is available](https://github.com/mbakeranalecta/sam/blob/master/license.txt) under Apache 2.0 license or Eclipse Public License v1.0.

-License for samx
+License for SAMx
 ----------------

 Copyright 2020 Florin Iucha